 - Holly branches

-For more inspiration on making fresh wreath, check out this collection of my wreaths over the years using lavender, evergreens, eucalyptus, hops, feathers and more!
+For more inspiration on making fresh wreaths, check out this collection of my wreaths over the years using hydrangeas, lavender, evergreens, eucalyptus, hops, air plants, succulents, and more!